tyseer2335/forecast-ai/scrum-update/week-3/individual-contributions.md

 ### Jasjot Benipal:
 - Answered Q11, Q12, and Q14 on D1/planning.md
-- Contributed to Q13, adding more
+- Contributed to Q13, adding more to Q1
-- May add a mockup
+- Added a mockup for hover
+- Reviewed some PRs
+- Organizing the formatting of the answers

 ### Irene Kang:
 - Added Q3, Q8, Q9, and Q10(Collaboration) on D1/planning.md